 Phosphorus reductions from hard structures that have a cumulative reduction capacity—specifically, BMPs that reduce phosphorus annually after construction, as discussed in the previous section—are tallied cumulatively from 2021-2026.
 For example, the same retention pond installed in 2021 is included in annual phosphorus reductions in 2026.
 Phosphorus reductions from soft BMPs that need to be implemented annually are not considered cumulative in these calculations are detailed in Table 33 and Table 34 in the following section.

-The proposed phosphorus reduction strategies, shown in Table 33 and Table 34 P results in 5,730 pounds of phosphorus reductions per year by 2026 .
+The proposed phosphorus reduction strategies, shown in Table 33 and Table 34 of this Plan are planned to be implemented on, or treat runoff from, 4,240 cropland acres, which represents approximately 10% of the 44,600 total agricultural acres in the watershed.
+The reduction strategies implemented at this scale are estimated to generate 5,730 pounds of phosphorus reductions per year by 2026 and equates to a 1.05 lbs/P/acre/yr average reduction.
 This includes a factor of safety of 170% above target reductions of 3,350 pounds of phosphorus per year.

 These reductions come from background sources (6% of phosphorus reductions) and from non-regulated agricultural sources (94% of phosphorus reductions).

+Summary of Total Phosphorus Reduction Milestones

 This Plan is intended to achieve an annual phosphorus load reduction to Green Lake of 20% (or a reduction by 3,350 pounds per year) by 2026.
 This will reduce total annual phosphorus loading from 16,652 to 13,300 pounds per year.

-Patpounds-P/yr —— would be outlined in Table 33 and Table 34. periodFor reference, and not within the scope of this Plan, toutlined in Table 33 and Table 34 period

-Pfive-yearperiodonly to .
-[88]
+As described earlier in this Plan, Green Lake’s baseline (2013-2016) phosphorus load has been measured at 16,652 pounds-P/yr.
+To meet the Upper Fox-Wolf River TMDL load capacity for Green Lake (TMDL subbasin 20)—which has a loading capacity of 9,319 pounds of phosphorus per year—a 44% phosphorus reduction would be necessary.
+Using the 1.05 lbs/P/acre/yr average BMP reduction, meeting a 44% reduction will require implementing BMPs outlined in Table 33 and Table 34 on 16% of cropland acres (i.e., 7,000 acres) in the watershed.
+Achieving the 16% BMP threshold in the watershed will require a 10-year period to complete.

+For reference, and not within the scope of this Plan, to meet all Upper Fox-Wolf River TMDL sub-basin phosphorus reduction targets (which range from 0-80%) will require implementing BMPs outlined in Table 33 and Table 34 on 28% of cropland acres (12,687 acres) in the watershed.
+Using the 1.05 lbs/P/acre average reduction, the 28% BMP threshold is estimated to generate 13,321 lbs/P/yr reduction and represents an 80% total reduction in phosphorus loading from baseline loading conditions (16,652 lbs/P/yr).
+Achieving the 28% BMP threshold in the watershed will require a 10-20 period to complete.

+The proposed phosphorus reduction strategy in this Plan reflects expected outcomes from a variety of BMPs to be incorporated throughout the entire Green Lake watershed over a five-year period on 10% of total cropland acres.
+The primary objective of the Plan is to improve conditions in Green Lake and only to meet the Upper Fox-Wolf River TMDL phosphorus reductions targets, over time.
+Achieving additional phosphorus load reductions to meet TMDL reduction goals will require implementing the same or similar BMPs on approximately 16% and 28% of cropland acres, which will require a 10-20 year time period to achieve.